-The Worldwide LHC Computing Grid runs over 2,000,000 tasks per day and in 2018, global transfer rates have regularly exceeded 60 GB/s.
+The Worldwide LHC Computing Grid runs over 2,000,000 tasks per day and in 2018, global transfer rates regularly exceeded 60 GB/s.

 These numbers will increase as time goes on and as computing resources and new technologies become ever more available across the world.